brainworxx/kreXX-TYPO3-Extension/Documentation/Logging/Index.rst

 |

-Once you set the output destination to **file** inside the configuration file, any cookie settings regarding the output destination will be ignored.

-|
-|

 | And please remember, when it comes to debugging a live server, there is only one rule:
 | **Never ever debug a live server.
 This will only lead to trouble.**